Our Purpose

 President & CEO

-With close to 4 decades of experience in the nonprofit sector, JD grew from church youth and worship ministry, to nonprofit business manager, development director, conference director, and eventually president.
+With close to four decades of experience in the nonprofit sector, JD grew from church youth and worship ministry, to nonprofit business manager, development director, conference director, and eventually president.
 He cut his teeth in leadership and event planning by becoming the director of a Christian music festival in Wisconsin called Lifest (www.lifest.com).
 Lifest is a “Party with A Purpose” which has grown to be the largest Christian music festival in the country.

 Now, his energy is devoted to spreading the awareness and upliftment of impoverished global deaf children by speaking at events, churches, festivals, gatherings, and podcasts (JD Podcast Interview).
 With roughly 250 deaf children served in 11 countries, JD feels called to make a difference in the lives of deaf children in poverty.
 “Sign language is their heart language, the spoken and written language is their second language,” he says.